The Demon Slayer Season 2 Anime TV Series Is Confirmed For 2021

 In addition to the Kimetsu no Yaiba anime series, Aniplex Online Fest 2021 also made announcements concerning anime like Sword Art Online Progressive: Aria of a Starless Night, Fate/Grand Order, Puella Magi Madoka Magica: Walpurgis no Kaiten, and Magia Record Season 2.

-The Demon Slayer: Mugen Train Blu-Ray/DVD release date is scheduled for June 16, 2021.
-It will include English subs, but not FUNimation’s English dub, which came out on June 22, 2021.
+The Demon Slayer: Mugen Train Blu-Ray/DVD release date was on June 16, 2021.
+It included English subs, but not FUNimation’s English dub, which came out on June 22, 2021.

 The Demon Slayer movie’s USA release date was on April 21, 2021 (see below for more details).